AvDjah/filterAssignment/README.md

 > - In the backend, separated the routes, handlers and middlewares.
 > - More Scope for improvement.
 - <input type="checkbox" checked /> Fully Replicated thmade persistant.
-- Added Drive Functionality Too
+- Added Drive Functionality Too.
+With Pagination.

 # To Do Tasks
-- Add Pagination to Drive Component
+- Add a better Loading Animation

 # Scope for Improvement